 This section outlines the type of assessment task the student will be expected to complete as part of the module.
-More details will be made available in the relevant academic year common placement assessment form (CPAF) handbook.
+More details will be made available in the relevant academic year module handbook and CPAF Practice Education Handbook.

 The module is assessed through the use of a negotiated learning contract which indicates key learning specific to the placement.
 The learning contract should reflect and evidence the specific placement learning outcomes and how these have been achieved.
 The student must pass all learning outcomes to pass the placement module.